bengioe/condnet/README.md

 # condnet

 A policy driven sparse net, using explicit sparse dot products to go faster.
-See [our RLDM submission](http://pierrelucbacon.com/bacon-2015-condnet.pdf).
+See [our RLDM 2015 submission](http://pierrelucbacon.com/bacon-2015-condnet.pdf), as well as our NIPS 2015 Deep RL workshop submission (put link here).

+## Policy block-dropout / Conditional neural net

+Please read the paper for more details.
+The general idea is to drop blocks of units instead of single units (independently per example).
+In addition, we do not drop the blocks randomly but learn an input-dependent policy that outputs the particiaption probability of each block, for each layer.

 ## Sparse dot product